Fastrack-Dealernet/Coding-Quiz/README.md

 a number in the range 0 to 4 into its corresponding name as a string.
 Again, we suggest including a final clause that catches cases when number is not in the correct range.

-Implement the first part of the main function rpsls(playerChoice).
+Implement the first part of the main Class, function or module rockPaperSpock(playerChoice).
-Design an intereactive session with the user of your computer game.
+Design an interactive session with the user of your computer game.
 It is ENTIRELY up to you how this is done.
 If you are a candidate for our front end position, you may want to start giving use some visual **WOW!** starting about now!
 The Python should be at least neat!